rameshvr/aws-apig-swagger-generator/README.md

-## APIG - Generate Swagger and Host in S3 with real time sync.
+## APIG - Generate Swagger and Host in S3 with real time sync

 ### This stack will do following